manybabies/validator/README.md

               ↓
     5. Send the files to the developer
               ↓
-    6. Test the specification
+    6. Developer test the specification
               ↓
-    7. Add the specification to the ManyBabies validator
+    7. Add the specification to the validator

+If a given network does not have a configuration yet, they should first create, download, and submit their network-specific configuration.

-### Keeping ManyBabies up to date
+### Keeping the Validator up to date

-The ManyBabies validator uses **ShinyValidator** as its base application.
+The validator uses **ShinyValidator** as its base application.
 The five core R files are maintained in the [ShinyValidator repository](https://github.com/manybabies/ShinyValidator):

     app.R
     ui.R